|Index|SAP Edge Integration Cell on SUSE

 • Get subscriptions for:

-* Only needed if you want to set up Rancher Prime in a high availability setup.
+** Only needed to set up SUSE Rancher Prime in a high availability setup

 Additionally,